fredrikwallander-git/Unity-Csharp-Oop-Basics/ReadMe.md

 ## Goal

-Learn about enough about Unity and C# OOP just enough to get you started in your coding and game development journey.
+Learn enough about Unity and C# OOP just enough to get you started in your coding and game development journey.